Richard-Burns/SimpleMixer/README.md

 # Simple Mixer

+# THIS IS A DEVELOPMENT BRANCH - DO NOT USE ON SHOWS
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
 It's currently tested and working in build 2022.35280.

 There's been a lot of one on one conversation regarding SimpleMixer and using it so I've now made a new discord in case anybody wants to discuss in a community manner: